 Dear Dr Brewer

-We thank the Editor, AE and all three referees for their constructive comments.
+We thank the Editor, AE and all three referees for their helpful and constructive comments.

-Regarding the issues raised by the Editor, we discuss the pros and cons of the LCE and CCR methods in the Discussion section, and we have responded below to the specific issues regarding one referee’s comments about the utility of the LCE approach.
+Regarding the issues raised by the Editor, we discuss the pros and cons of the LCE and CCR methods in the Discussion section, and we have responded below to the specific issues regarding one of the referees’ comments about the utility of the LCE approach.

-We agree with the AE about the importance and breadth of the simulation study and are fortunate that we were able to compare our results directly with those of another method (the CCR method) in Section 7
+We agree with the AE about the importance and breadth of the simulation study and are fortunate that we were able to compare our results directly with those of another method (the CCR method) in Section 7.

 We have addressed all comments and give our detailed responses to the referees below, in red, following comments by referees.

 Referee: 1 Referees comments to the Author.
 These may be passed without any edits.
 This is a very well-written and interesting article.
 I too believe that the future of mark-recapture, line transect surveys, distance sampling, etc. on wildlife population will be more or less replaced by digital aerial surveys, drones and other modern technologies.
 So it makes sense to develop new robust and computationally efficient statistical methods that can handle these types of platforms.
 My main concern is that the real data example doesn't completely align with the proposed methodology in its full entirety.
 Instead, a special case of the model is used.
 As an applied statistician, I was hoping to see the entire model fitted on some real data.
-However, I think it's good that the author's have at least acknowledged this limitation at the start of page 15.
+However, I think it's good that the authors have at least acknowledged this limitation at the start of page 15.

+Thanks for your comments.
 Yes, we do not fit to real data because of a lack of data, although in principle we agree with the referee.
 Our application using the semi-synthetic data of Stevenson et al. (2019) is the closest we can come to an analysis of real data.

-Also, I understand that the proposed method is "new" because it uses a full likelihood which leads to some nice modelling advantages; however it seems that the methods of Stevenson et al. (2019, <i>Biometrics</i>) give similar performances (as mentioned on page 20: "The performance of the LCE and CCR estimators is very similar, with the LCE estimator making a slight gain in precision as sample size increases"), and the CCR method can handle larger data sets (as mentioned on page 21: "The CCR method, by contrast, scales well and is able to deal with much larger numbers of detections.").
+Also, I understand that the proposed method is "new" because it uses a full likelihood which leads to some nice modelling advantages; however it seems that the methods of Stevenson et al. (2019, Biometrics) give similar performances (as mentioned on page 20: "The performance of the LCE and CCR estimators is very similar, with the LCE estimator making a slight gain in precision as sample size increases"), and the CCR method can handle larger data sets (as mentioned on page 21: "The CCR method, by contrast, scales well and is able to deal with much larger numbers of detections.").

 This is correct.
 The main advantage of the LCE method is that it is a maximum likelihood estimator and so enjoys the asymptotic properties of such estimators, including expressions for asymptotic variance.
 As such, it also provides a useful benchmark against which to compare the CCR method.
+This is the first time that the emerging CCR method has been compared against a maximum likelihood alternative.
 Minor comments: - Page 1, first sentence: Could you add a reference for this opening claim?

 Done - Page 5, 3rd line: The Zhang et al. citation is missing "in press".